Home > European Destinations > Poland > Things to Do in Warsaw on a Layover: Top Sights in One Day

 Walking the Warsaw Barbican

-Today, the Warsaw Barbican serves as the unofficial separation of Old Town Warsaw and New Warsaw.
+Today, the Warsaw Barbican (Barbakan Warszawski) serves as the unofficial separation of Old Town Warsaw and New Town.

 Entering the Old City through the Warsaw Barbican